What is The CaminoWays Fund?

 - Tackle a particular social or human challenge affecting a community or region.

-To apply for the CaminoWays Fund 2021 fill in the form below giving as much detail as possible
+To apply for the CaminoWays Fund, please contact us and give us as much detail as possible.

 - Prepare an outline of your project and proposed activity including a timeline/schedule.

 - Read our criteria to check if your project meets the CaminoWays Fund requirements.

 - Have a step-by-step account of what the funding will be used for and how the CaminoWays Fund can act as a partner.